rubyDoomsday/turlista-be/README.md

 Turlista is a group trip planner that simplifies the process of organizing itineraries and tracking expensess for you and your friends.

+## Documentation

+This project conforms to [yard](https://github.com/lsegal/yard) for code documenation, as well as [swagger-docs](https://github.com/richhollis/swagger-docs) for public facing API information.
+For high level design, ADRs, and additional documenation, browse the [wiki](./wiki).

 ## Dependencies

 ## Installing